AKuederle/AKuederle.github.io/posts/_posts/13-04-2015-Scientific-Python-NOW.md

 *As you may noticed I recently wrote a [blogpost]({% post_url 06-04-2015-STOP-USING-loadtxt %}), explicitly telling you to stop using numpy loadtxt.
 I still believe that numpy loadtxt is a bad choice, when trying to do time-efficient computing with large sets of data; but to get you started in the fantastic world of scientific Python it's absolutely appropriate to use it.*

 Ok, we have a way to import our own data and we know a little bit about how to manipulate our data.
 But come on...
 Numbers are boring to look add.
 Let's make some pretty lines and figures out of all these numbers!
+(Still no real data example, but we getting there, I promise!)

 ### Plotting your data